“The greatest enemy of knowledge is not ignorance, It is the illusion of knowledge.” Stephen Fry

 It isn’t the predictions of an oracle that make it possible or real.
 A true oracle is a mirror for revealing one’s inner truth in the context of a problem.
 A friend made the point recently, that what is so unique about the I Ching is the uncanny and straight-up honest feedback it will give you – if you are open to it.
 What reflection really comes down to is self-honesty.

 In approaching a conversation with the Sage I’m saying to myself: listen up.
 Respect yourself. it’s the Sage, okay?
-(And I don’t mean sacred or submissively – just more carefully, slowly, less cross-examining… and so on) You get my point.
-Each question put to the oracle is an opportunity to learn something radically new about myself and the world.
+(And I don’t mean sacredly or submissively – just more carefully, slowly, less cross-examining… and so on.)
+You get my point.
+Because each conversation with the Sage can be an opportunity to learn something radically new about myself and the world.

 Avoid self-reflection for too long and integrity will come knocking.
 By then it can be an increasingly painful and humiliating lesson in proportion.
 What is being true to oneself is THE question… reflection anchors us within the ‘standard that needs to be followed‘, (see Hexagram 17).
 I can be honest with others to the extent they are open to hearing it, and the same goes with me.
 I needn’t be perfect in advance (another ‘frenemy’).
 A learning process is investing and in a totally encouraging and true source of nourishment.